• Skip to main content

 Grown indoors the Schefflera Arboricola can be kept to a manageable size of 4 – 8ft tall, and the good news is they respond well to basic indoor conditions.

-Description
+Umbrella Tree Description

 umbrella plants with pots in the side

-Flowering: Grown in warmer climates outdoors – the umbrella plant produces bright red flowers like tentacles growing above the foliage on long stems (it’s where it gets the common name octopus tree).
+Grown in warmer climates outdoors – the umbrella plant produces bright small red flowers like tentacles growing above the foliage on long stems (it’s where it gets the common name octopus tree).
 Unfortunately, we’re not able to get these in flower when grown indoors.

-Level of care: Basic care and maintenance will keep this plant looking healthy and living a long long life indoors.
+Basic schefflera care and maintenance will keep this plant looking healthy and living a long long life indoors.
 It’s a plant which less is more, concerning watering and feeding – too much of these will cause plant problems.
 When a tree matures it’s likely to need to be supported with a stake or a moss stick (if it has matured enough and produces aerial roots) unless it’s pruned down and pinched.
-A little bit too much or little water, heat, cold, or dryness won’t cause any serious issues.
+A little bit too much or too little water, heat, cold, or dryness won’t cause any serious issues.

-Facts
+Umbrella Plant Facts

 Max Growth (approx):Height 10ft tall or more.